eProsima/Fast-DDS-docs/docs/advanced.rst

 + **Duration_t leaseDuration_announcementperiod**.
 Linked either with participant *liveliness and announcement mechanisms*.
 It specifies how often a participant should send its discovery data in order to notify new participants and refresh old ones *liveliness*:

- - For liveliness sake it should be smaller that the *leaseDuration* in order to avoid other participants to kill this one.
+ - For liveliness sake it should be smaller than the *leaseDuration* in order to avoid other participants to kill this one.

- - There is a trade off involved with the announcement.
+ - There is a trade-off involved with the announcement.
 Too frequent announcement will bloat the network with metatraffic but too scarce ones will delay the discovery of late joiners.

   +--------------------------------------------------------+